reissbaker/st4t3/README.md

 Nested state machines, like all state machines, don't need to all be defined in the same file; it's completely valid to break apart the states into separate files.

+## A note about child prop types

+Since child machines have their `machine.start({ ... })` functions called with the parent's props, there are some restrictions on what the child machine's props must be:

+1. Child machines must accept all of the parent's props.
+Otherwise, the `machine.start({ ... })` call would be invalid, since it would be passing in props that the `start` function doesn't ordinarily accept.
+2. Child machines can't declare parent props as static, since static props can't be passed into `machine.start({ ... })` &mdash; and parents will pass all of their props into the child machines `start` method.
+3. If child machines define extra props unknown to the parent, they must be declared as static props, since the parent won't know to pass those unknown props to the child's `start` method.

+These restrictions are checked by the compiler, so it's impossible to accidentally have these kinds of bugs.
+Note that this is only applicable to child *machines* &mdash; the child states themselves can ignore props they don't use, like any other kind of state.

+These restrictions are in fact the primary reason for the design of static
+props: without static props &mdash; that is, if all props had to be passed into `machine.start({ ... })` &mdash; it would be impossible to have child states with differing props from their parents, since the parents couldn't pass in data they didn't know existed to the child machines.

 ## Subscribing to nested events: